Cat Diarrhea: What’s Mild, What’s Serious, and When to Call the Vet

 Diarrhea is a symptom, not a diagnosis.
 Sometimes it is a short-lived response to something simple.
 Other times, it is your cat’s early warning sign that the gut is irritated, inflamed, or reacting to something bigger.

-4.1) Diet changes, rich food, or “sneaky snacking”
+4.1) Diet changes, rich food, or sneaky snacking

 Sudden food changes are one of the most common triggers.
 A new flavor, a different brand, too many treats, or even one rich bite of human food can throw the gut off.
-Cats are also good at getting into things quietly, so it is worth thinking beyond the obvious bowl food.

 4.2) Food intolerance or sensitivity